--Positive Behavior Interventions and Support Licenses and Materials: Our PBIS program, including licenses for the SWIS behavior tracking system and materials for student goal setting and rewards, improves upon the basic classroom management and school rules we have in place at each school.
-This program of explicit behavior expectations and positive feedback helps low-income students (who might otherwise not be focused on academic achievement) stay motivated to participate actively. -Leader in Me Licenses and Materials: The Leader in Me program enhances school and classroom rules by teaching students the 7 habits for highly effective people, guiding them to set measurable goals, and helping them to learn leadership skills through practice.
-We purchase curriculum, student leadership notebooks, materials for a leadership day at each school which is open to parents and the community, and coaching for the "Lighthouse" team of teachers and students to help them refine this student leadership work.
-This improves the quality of social-emotional learning we provide.

--Psychologists and Counselors: Low-Income students, many of whom experience trauma or anxiety as a result of poverty-related challenges, are able to meet with or psychologists or counselor to work through their feelings and develop coping strategies.
-Many of our low-income families do not have health insurance that allows them access to counseling through outside agencies, so this service increases access to the emotional support they need to be able to focus on academics.

--Social-Emotional and Mental Health Services: To increase the quantity of our mental health services for low-income students who cannot access therapy privately, we contract with outside agencies and refer students who lack the means to pay for therapy to these agencies.
-As with our own psychologists, this service helps low-income students to process negative feelings and deal with stress so that they can thrive academically.

--Parent Outreach through Parent Workshops, Translators, Community Liaisons, and Communication Tools: To increase the quantity and quality of communication between the school and district and our low-income and non-English speaking families who may not respond to notices in English sent home, we will provide translators who can help parents understand what the teachers or administrators are saying and vice versa.
+- -Leader in Me Licenses and Materials: The Leader in Me program enhances school and classroom rules by teaching students the 7 habits for highly effective people, guiding them to set measurable goals, and helping them to learn leadership skills through practice.
+We purchase curriculum, student leadership notebooks, materials for a leadership day and symposium at each school which is open to parents and the community, and coaching for the "Lighthouse" team of teachers and students to help them refine this student leadership work.
+This improves the quality of social-emotional learning we provide. - -Psychologists and Counselors: Low-Income students, many of whom experience trauma or anxiety as a result of poverty-related challenges, are able to meet with our psychologists or counselor to work through their feelings and develop coping strategies.
+Many of our low-income families do not have health insurance that allows them access to counseling through outside agencies, so this service increases access to the emotional support they need to be able to focus on academics. - -Social-Emotional and Mental Health Services: To increase the quantity of our mental health services for low-income students who cannot access therapy privately, we contract with outside agencies and refer students who lack the means to pay for therapy to these agencies.
+As with our own psychologists, this service helps low-income students to process negative feelings and deal with stress so that they can thrive academically. - -Parent Outreach through Parent Workshops, Translators, Community Liaisons, and Communication Tools: To increase the quantity and quality of communication between the school and district and our low-income and non-English speaking families who may not respond to notices in English sent home, we will provide translators who can help parents understand what the teachers or administrators are saying and vice versa.
 Community liaisons will reach out to low-income families who need extra help to guide them through enrollment forms for special programs and classes the school is offering and make sure students have school supplies, uniforms, and other basic necessities which low-income families may not be able to provide.
 We will also utilize communication tools that send messages in both English and parents' primary language and in three formats: voice phone call, text, and emails making it more likely that non-English speaking parents and busy working parents who may not necessarily read their email receive important school messages about services such as summer school, Saturday classes, and parent workshops.
 Finally, we will provide parent workshops (presented by outside agencies or our own staff) on topics that low-income and multilingual families have requested, such as preparing children for college, helping students at home with math, financing college, and more.